occlum/occlum/README.md

     },
     // Environment variables
     //
-    // This gives a list of trusted environment variables for the "root"
+    // This gives a list of environment variables for the "root"
-    // process started by `occlum run` command.
+    // process started by `occlum exec` command.
+    "env": {
+        // The default env vars given to each "root" LibOS process.
+As these env vars
+        // are specified in this config file, they are considered trusted.
-    "env": [
+        "default": [
             "OCCLUM=yes"
         ],
+        // The untrusted env vars that are captured by Occlum from the host environment
+        // and passed to the "root" LibOS processes.
+These untrusted env vars can
+        // override the trusted, default envs specified above.
+        "untrusted": [
+            "EXAMPLE"
+        ]
+    },
     // Entry points
     //
     // Entry points specify all valid path prefixes for <path> in `occlum run